Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 Let~$u$ be the monotone vertex of $G$ with $P = P(u)$.
 Clearly, if $u=x$, then $P(u) = \{u\}$ and it is enough to take $S = \{u\}$.
-If $u \neq x$, let $Q_1^+$ and $Q_2^+$ be the paths associated to $P(u)$.
+If $u \neq x$, let $Q_1^+$ and $Q_2^+$ be the paths associated to $P(u)$ as constructed above.
 By symmetry assume that $Q_1^+$ is a directed $v$-to-$u$-path and $Q_2^+$ is a directed $w$-to-$u$-path in $G$ (either because $u=y$ or $u \neq y$ is some right child).
 Let us first assume that $G[B]$ contains $v$ and $w$.
-In this case let $S$ be the set consisting of $v$, $w$, the neighbor of $v$ in $Q_1^+$, and the neighbor of $w$ in $Q_2^+$, see again \cref{fig:partition}.
+In this case let $S$ be the set consisting of $v$, $w$, the neighbor $ q_1 $ of $v$ in $Q_1^+$, and the neighbor $ q_2 $ of $w$ in $Q_2^+$, see \cref{fig:partition,fig:partition_cut-cover-number}.
 (Several of these vertices might coincide.)
 Then $|S| \leq 4$ and we claim that $S$ covers every edge in $G[B]$ with exactly one endpoint in $P$.
-Indeed, every edge in $G[B]$ with child-endpoint in $P$ but parent-endpoint outside $ P $ has as parent-endpoint either $v$ or $w$.
-So let $e$ be an edge with parent-endpoint in $P$ but child-endpoint $z$ in $G[B] - P$.
-Hence the part $P'$ in $\calP$ containing $z$ was created later in the construction sequence than $P$.
-As $P'$ also belongs to the block $B$, vertex $v_{P'}$ has a second neighbor in $B$ at the time of its creation.
-Thus the corresponding monotone vertex was stacked onto an edge with one endpoint in $P$ and the other endpoint in another part of $\calP_B$, and hence has a parent in $S$.
+Indeed, every edge in $G[B]$ with child-endpoint in $P$ but parent-endpoint outside $ P $ has as parent-endpoint either $v$ or $w$ (\cref{fig:partition_cut-cover-number_case-one}).
+So let $e$ be an edge with parent-endpoint $ p $ in $P$ but child-endpoint $z'$ in $G[B] - P$, see \cref{fig:partition_cut-cover-number_case-two}.
+Hence the part $P'$ in $\calP_B$ containing $z'$ was created later in the construction sequence than $P$.
+To show that $ p $ is either $ q_1 $ or $ q_2 $ and therefore in $ S $, we make two observations: First, recall that every monotone vertex that is stacked onto an edge with both endpoints in $ P $ creates a new block.
+And second, observe that immediately after finishing $ P $ in the construction sequence, the only two edges with exactly one endpoint in $ P $ are $ v q_1 $ and $ w q_2 $, i.e., the first edge in each of $ Q_1^+ $ and $ Q_2^+ $.
+Together, it follows that whenever a new monotone vertex is introduced in the construction sequence, either it has both parents in $ P $ and creates a new block, or it has exactly one parent in $ P $, namely $ q_1 $ or $ q_2 $, or it has no parent in $ P $.
+Since we only consider the block $ B $, we conclude that all vertices introduced after finishing $ P $ that have at least one parent in $ P $ actually have exactly one parent in $ P $, namely $ q_1 $ or $ q_2 $.